14 Most Ridiculous Eastenders Storylines

 5. Tanya Buries Max Alive (2008)

-Another Max plot.
-Tanya and Max are broken up because he cheated on her, and Max doesn't react very pleasantly when Tanya files for divorce and starts dating Sean Slater.
+Tanya and Max are broken up because he cheated on her.
+Max is not very happy when Tanya files for divorce and starts dating Sean Slater.

-So as you do, Tanya and Sean work together to drug Max and bury him alive in the woods.
-Although Tanya has a change of heart and digs him up before he dies.
+So as a normal person would do, Tanya and Sean work together to drug Max and bury him alive in the woods.
+Luckily for Max, Tanya has a change of heart and digs him up before he dies.

-A bit extreme and doesn't seem in character for Tanya, who has three children with Max and is depicted as a caring mother.
+This is just a tad extreme and doesn't seem in character for Tanya, who has three children with Max and is depicted as a caring mother.
 Often Tanya has the moral high ground over Max, but this episode really makes that questionable.
-Although this incident seems to have been totally forgotten.

 Digging in the Woods